-Small- and Medium-Size Enterprise Finance
+Small- and Medium-Size Enterprise Finance and Regulations

 To achieve an effective balance between facilitating the delivery of needed capital to small- and medium-sized enterprises (SMEs) with the basic transparency and investor protection needs of small investors, effective regulation is imperative.